Danny Lennon: Cowdenbeath

-Lennon was appointed as Cowdenbeath manager on 11 June 2008, replacing Brian Welsh.
+Lennon was appointed assistant manager to Brian Welsh at Cowdenbeath on 10 November 2006.
+When Welsh departed the club, Lennon was announced as his successor on 11 June 2008.
 Lennon managed the club to two successive promotions amid financial difficulties at the club.

 In his first season, Lennon led the Blue Brazil to second place in the 2008-09 Scottish Third Division only to lose the promotion play-off final to Stenhousemuir on penalties.
 However, as a result of Livingston's demotion, the club were promoted to the Scottish Second Division.

 After their unprecedented promotion to the third tier, Lennon guided the club to the Scottish First Division for the first time in 16 years with victory over Brechin City in the play-off final.

 St Mirren

 Lennon was appointed manager of Scottish Premier League club St Mirren on 7 June 2010, signing a two-year contract to succeed Gus MacPherson.

 Lennon secured the first win of his tenure with a 1–0 win over Hibernian on 29 August 2010.
 The Buddies finished the 2010-11 season in 11th place, managing to avoid relegation.

 Over the summer, Lennon decided to make wholesale changes across the club.
-Lennon's signings included Scottish internationals, Gary Teale from Sheffield Wednesday and Steven Thompson from Burnley while replacing long-term assistant manager Iain Jenkins with Tommy Craig.
+Lennon's signings included Scottish internationals, Gary Teale from Sheffield Wednesday and Steven Thompson from Burnley while assistant manager Iain Jenkins was replaced by Tommy Craig.

 St Mirren started the season by beating local rivals Greenock Morton 4–2 in the Renfrewshire Cup final and Aberdeen in the first home game of the 2011-12 season.
 Lennon agreed a new contract with St Mirren on 23 November 2011, keeping him at the club until the summer of 2014.

 The following season, Lennon led the Buddies to their first ever Scottish League Cup triumph in a 3–2 win over Heart of Midlothian.
 It was the club's first major silverware since winning the Scottish Cup in 1987, and the fourth major honour in their history.

 After the 2013–14 season was completed, St Mirren decided not to offer Lennon a new contract.
 During his time in Paisley, the club achieved their highest league position in over 20 years, finishing eighth in the 2011-12 and 2013-14 seasons.
+John McGinn and Kenny McLean also made their professional debuts during Lennon's tenure.

 In October 2017, Lennon was inducted into the club's Hall of Fame, cementing his status as a St Mirren legend.

 Scotland Under 21s

-On 18 February 2015, Lennon was appointed caretaker manager of the Scotland national under-21 football team.
-He took charge of one friendly match, a 2–1 victory against Hungary.
+On 18 February 2015, Lennon was appointed caretaker manager of the Scotland national under-21 football team replacing Billy Stark.
+He took charge of one friendly match, a 2–1 victory against Hungary with both goals scored by debutant Lawrence Shankland.